junxit/us-congress-bills-110/bill.md

   - **(2)** a plan, including an estimated budget and a timeline, to investigate breaches against the Department of Homeland Security’s information infrastructure for purposes of counterintelligence assessment, attribution, and response;
   - **(3)** a proposal to increase threat information sharing with cleared and uncleared contractors and provide specialized damage assessment training to private sector information security professionals; and
   - **(4)** a process to coordinate the Department of Homeland Security’s information infrastructure protection activities.

+## § 7.
+Rule of construction

+Nothing in this Act shall be construed as affecting in any manner the application of the Federal Information Management Security Act of 2002 (44 U.S.C.
+3541 et seq.), to the Department of Homeland Security, including all requirements and deadlines in that Act.